Kiara Advani's Calendar Photo Plagiarism Row: Dabboo Ratnani Hits Back At Trolls With A Post

 Meanwhile, Kiara's photoshoot also sparked a flood of memes online, with many making references to Kabir Singh, where her character Preeti has a possessive beau.

-Talking about films, Kiara's upcoming releases include Akshay Kumar's Laxmmi Bomb, Kartik Aaryan's Bhool Bhulaiyya 2, Sidharth Malhotra's Shershaah and Indoo Ki Jawaani.
+Talking about films, Kiara's upcoming releases include Akshay Kumar's Laxmmi Bomb, Kartik Aaryan's Bhool Bhulaiyaa 2, Sidharth Malhotra's Shershaah and Indoo Ki Jawaani.

 Dabboo Ratnani 2020 Calendar: Bhumi Pednekar, Vicky Kaushal And Others Have Got Us Drooling!